atelier rose

 [Songwriters]

 "I highly recommend the songwriting workshop by Atelier Rose.
 Lindsay leads the workshop in a kind and inspiring way, helping me realize my vision for the songs.
 She created a truly unique atmosphere in the workshops, where I felt I could be creative out there without being judged.
-I enjoyed meeting and listening to the other songwriters writing and seeing how the songs developed.
+I enjoyed meeting and listening to the other songwriters' writing and seeing how the songs developed.
 Their input was invaluable and was of great help in taking my songs to the next level.
 The workshops helped me hold myself accountable, while still keeping the whole process fun.
 I can not recommend the workshop enough!"

 - Jessica K.